deeplakee/C_List/README.md

 # C_List: A Generic List Library for C

-C-List is a generic list library for C, providing dynamic array functionality with a set of utility functions for managing lists of any data type.
+C_List is a generic list library for C, providing dynamic array functionality with a set of utility functions for managing lists of any data type.

 ## Features